-Stalking is behaviours that cause you detriment
+Stalking is a behaviour that cause you detriment

 Examples of detriment:

-- Not being able to answer your phone
+- Not being able to answer your phone.

-- Not being able to walk outside your home or workplace
+- Not being able to walk outside your home or workplace.

 - Having to significantly change your route in order to avoid the stalker.

-- Watching you
+- Watching you.

-- Contacting you after you have asked them not to Taking or vandalizing your property or mail
+- Contacting you after you have asked them not to taking or vandalizing your property or mail

 - Threatening your pets